AdobeDocs/platform-learn.en/help/cja/working-with-data-in-cja.md

 # Working with Data in Customer Journey Analytics

-In this video, you will learn how dataset schemas are translated into variables in Customer Journey Analytics (CJA), as well as how CJA handles very high cardinality.
+In this video, you will learn how [!UICONTROL dataset] [!UICONTROL schemas] are translated into variables in Customer Journey Analytics (CJA), as well as how CJA handles very high cardinality.

 >[!VIDEO](https://video.tv.adobe.com/v/32112/?quality=12)